 E-Mail Communications Policy

 ARQ may intercept some mail and e-mail addressed to individuals within ARQ.
 The reasons it may do this are related to security of ARQ, its staff and others, for detection and prevention of crime and to identify correct recipients or to make sure mail is dealt with during staff absence.
 In the case of e-mails, we may reject, delay or remove content from e-mails whose nature, content or attachments which may disrupt our systems or because they may pose security issues, possibly through viruses.
 We may also filter out e-mails which contain certain content on the basis that content is offensive or the e-mail is unwanted or spam.
-In certain circumstances this may unfortunately result in “innocent” e-mails being affected but we do try and reduce such occurrences.
+In certain circumstances this may affect unnecessarily certain e-mails containing legitimate content, but we do try and reduce such occurrences.

 All e-mail messages sent from ARQ are routinely scanned for viruses and as such should be free from any virus, malicious code, script or other executable attachment.
 The accuracy of scanning products is not guaranteed.
 The recipient(s) should therefore carry out any checks that they deem to be appropriate in this respect.
 ARQ cannot be held responsible for loss of or damage to data or other damages, resulting from such actions out of its control, howsoever incurred.